Insomnia + Sleep Apnea = COMISA

 • Reduce insomnia severity by up to 50%

-• Improve PAP adherence by addressing insomnia symptoms that often interfere with consistent use
+• Improve PAP adherence by addressing insomnia symptoms that interfere with consistent use

 • Enhance sleep efficiency and reduce daytime sleepiness, leading to better mood and cognitive function